Beyond-Notability/bn_framework/docs/all-dates2.md

 ---
 theme: dashboard
-title: All the Dates
+title: All the Dates (v2)
 toc: false
 ---

-# All The Dates
+# (Almost) All The Dates

 Using [Observable Plot](https://observablehq.com/plot/) / [dodge transform](https://observablehq.com/plot/transforms/dodge)

-NOTE: this version is doing dates all wrong (they are correctly sorted but not parsed as dates), but it produces a much more compact chart than the properly formatted version.
-However, I don't know if it's possible to make better X axis year labels with this version.
+NOTE: in this version dates are correctly parsed, but it causes the chart to be both more spread out and longer.
+(About three dates between 1718 and 1790 have been filtered out.)

 <div class="grid grid-cols-1">
   <div class="card">